 AREA OF PRACTICESHOW MORE

-Adolfo Garcia focuses his practice in the corporate and international areas.
-He has extensive experience handling various corporate and business transactions including financings, private equity, securities, mergers and acquisitions, joint ventures, investments, restructurings and contractual arrangements in the US, as well as most other parts of the world.
+Adolfo Garcia focuses his practice in the corporate, business, and international areas, with extensive experience handling various corporate and business transactions including financings, private equity, securities, mergers and acquisitions, joint ventures, investments, restructurings and contractual arrangements in the US and most other parts of the world.
 Dolf also represents non-US based clients with their US based and/or US law governed matters and international issues including structuring, regulatory, and compliance.

 He has extensive expertise regarding US laws and regulations applicable to US and non-US clients doing business outside of the US such as the Foreign Corrupt Practices Act (FCPA), the UK Bribery Act, the Export Administration Act and US laws and regulations administered by the Department of the Treasury’s Office of Foreign Asset Control (OFAC) including focus on Cuba, Dolf's country of origin, and various sanctions programs.

 From 1982-2003, Dolf was a partner at McDermott Will & Emery and served as a member of the firm’s Management and Compensation Committees.
 At various times, he also headed the firm’s Corporate, Corporate Finance, Securities and International Law practices in the Boston office.

 Dolf has spent a substantial portion of his over forty years of practice dealing with various types of situations involving international business in countries other than the United States.
 There are few international business situations that Dolf has not seen or has had some involvement or experience with, covering much of the world including major countries and financial centers.
 Dolf also has an intimate understanding of matters involving US-Cuba relations and an understanding of US laws and regulations regarding Cuba.

 Dolf has served as General Counsel to clients and has had extensive experience managing, supervising and often settling major arbitration, mediation and litigation matters, including the development of strategy, both domestically and internationally.

 Dolf is fluent in Spanish.